SAP/sap-btp-service-operator/README.md

 ## Credentials Rotation
 To enable automatic credentials rotation, you need to set the following parameters of the `credentialsRotationConfig` field in the `spec` field of the `ServiceBinding` resource:

 - `enabled` - Whether the credentials rotation option is enabled.
-Default value is false. :question:  is it?
+Default value is false.
 - `rotationInterval` - Indicates the frequency at which the credentials rotation is performed.
 Valid time units are: "ns", "us" or ("µs"), "ms", "s", "m", "h".
 - `keepFor` - Indicates for how long to keep the rotated `ServiceBinding`.
 Must be lower then `rotationInterval`.